coenttb/swift-structured-queries-postgres/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 }
 ```

-> Important: Since SQLite has no concept of grouped columns you must remember to flatten all
+> Important: Since PostgreSQL has no concept of grouped columns you must remember to flatten all
 > groupings into a single list when defining your table's schema.
 For example, the "CREATE TABLE"
 > statement for the `RemindersList` above would look like this:
 >